 - Using your Belgian tax number

-There is also a further information section at the end of the guide with useful websites and web pages with more information on tax numbers in Belgium.
+There is also a further information section at the end of the guide with useful websites with more information on tax numbers in Belgium.

-The Belgian NN is a multi-purpose identification number which acts as a Belgian tax identification number, a national register number and a social security number.
-It is used for tax administration, social security and public records in Belgium.
-The NN is issued by the Belgian government through the Federal Public Service department.
+The Belgian NN is a multi-purpose identification number which acts as a Belgian tax identification number, a national register number, and a social security number.
+It is for tax administration, social security, and public records in Belgium.
+The Belgian government issues the NN through the Federal Public Service department.

-The Belgian National Register Number is found on Belgian ID cards, social security cards and passports.
-It is a unique 11-digit number consisting of the holder’s date of birth (first 6 digits) then three digits to differentiate people born on the same day (odd numbers 001-997 for men, 002-998 for women) and a final two digits calculated on the previous nine digits.
+The Belgian National Register Number is on Belgian ID cards, social security cards, and passports.
+It is a unique 11-digit number consisting of the holder’s date of birth (first six digits) then three digits to differentiate people born on the same day (odd numbers 001-997 for men, 002-998 for women) and a final two digits calculated on the previous nine digits.
 Businesses also get a Belgian NN.
-This is a 10-digit number used primarily for tax purposes as well as public records.
+This is a 10-digit number primarily for tax purposes as well as public records.

-As the Belgian NN is a general registration number, it is a requirement for everyone living in Belgium, both nationals and non-nationals.
-Belgian citizens will have the number on their passport or Belgian ID card, permanent and temporary residents will have it on their residence cards or residence documents.
+As the Belgian NN is a general registration number, it’s a requirement for everyone living in Belgium.
+Belgian citizens have the number on their passport or Belgian ID card; permanent and temporary residents have it on their residence cards or residence documents.
 You will also need a Belgian National Register Number if you visit Belgium short-term and take up employment.
 This will be a temporary or provisional NN.

-As the Belgian National Register Number is automatically issued as part of other documents (national ID card, Belgian passport, social security card, residence permits), it is not something that you have to apply for separately in most cases.
+The Belgian National Register Number is automatically issued as part of other documents; it isn’t something that you have to apply for separately in most cases.
 You can see our separate guides for information on how to apply for Belgian citizenship and permanent residence, Belgian passports, social security in Belgium and registering as a temporary resident in Belgium.
 You can also check out our guides to starting a business in Belgium and paying taxes in Belgium for information on company registration and how to pay taxes in Belgium.

 If you haven’t received a Belgian National Register Number or an identity document containing a Belgian NN, or if you want to make an enquiry about the how to get a Belgian tax number, the best place to contact is your local municipality (commune/gemeente) which is responsible for registering foreign residents and issuing identity cards and residence permits.
 This is done at the local town hall.
 Information on local municipalities and where to find your local town hall is available here.